What Does Proposition 213 Mean for Uninsured Drivers in CA?

 In this blog, we aim to illuminate the far-reaching implications of California’s Proposition 213, delving into the legal intricacies, noteworthy exceptions, and the pivotal role that legal guidance plays in maneuvering through this intricate legal landscape.

-Prop 213 Explained
+Proposition 213 Explained

-What Prop 213 Means for Uninsured Drivers
+What Prop 213 Means for Uninsured Drivers?

 While this can provide relief in certain cases, it can also create a higher burden when the severity of the situation involves loss of consortium, mental anguish, or mental health counseling.
 Additionally, if an uninsured driver is found to be at fault, they may lose their license for a year, compounding the challenges they face.